Princeton-CDH/annotorious-sas-storage/README.md

 - `/dist` contains the build outputs and should not be directly modified
     - `/dist/index.js` is the entrypoint for the built JavaScipt code

-> Note: `/dist` is used for development builds, while bundled releases will be published to NPM.

 ### Code style and linting

 This project uses ESLint to manage code style and enforce consistency.